The quick brown fox jumps over the lazy dog: History

 The first message sent on the Moscow–Washington hotline on August 30, 1963, was the test phrase "THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG'S BACK 1234567890".
 Later, during testing, the Russian translators sent a message asking their American counterparts, "What does it mean when your people say 'The quick brown fox jumped over the lazy dog'?"

 During the 20th century, technicians tested typewriters and teleprinters by typing the sentence.

 It is the sentence used in the annual Zaner-Bloser National Handwriting Competition, a cursive writing competition which has been held in the U.S. since 1991.

 Computer usage

 In the age of computers, this pangram is commonly used to display font samples and for testing computer keyboards.
 In cryptography, it is commonly used as a test vector for hash and encryption algorithms to verify their implementation, as well as to ensure alphabetic character set compatibility.
-This phrase is also used in showing all the collections of letters in fonts.